-To avoid a shutdown, Congress would need to pass all 12 appropriations bills through both chambers and get them signed by the President by the end of the day on November 17.
+To avoid a shutdown, Congress would need to pass the first four of the 12 appropriations bills through both chambers and get them signed by the President by the end of the day on January 19, and then enact the remaining eight bills by the end of the day on February 2.
 This could be done by enacting each bill individually, or by packaging them together through an omnibus or minibus.
-Neither the House nor the Senate has yet acted on a second CR for FY 2024, hoping to resolve disagreements over whether discretionary spending levels should adhere to the spending caps enacted in the Fiscal Responsibility Act (FRA) this summer along with the debt limit suspension.
-Supplemental appropriations, including funds for domestic priorities such as disaster relief and child care, in addition to international security spending that includes assistance for Israel and additional Ukraine support, remains another point of contention as Congress considers a second FY 2024 CR.
+Neither the House nor the Senate has yet acted on a third CR for FY 2024, hoping to garner support for an announced agreement to draft appropriations bills in line with the discretionary spending caps enacted in the Fiscal Responsibility Act (FRA) last summer along with the debt limit suspension.
+Supplemental appropriations, including funds for domestic priorities such as disaster relief and child care, in addition to international security spending that includes assistance for Israel and additional Ukraine support, remain another point of contention as Congress considers a third FY 2024 CR.
 For more about the status of specific appropriations bills, see Appropriations Watch: FY 2024.